As a leading nonprofit health care system, Banner Health believes in being a good steward of our community resources

 Reusable Sharps Containers

-In 2012, Banner Health estimates we have eliminated 190 tons of potential plastic and packaging waste by utilizing reusable containers in our facilities.
+In 2013, Banner Health estimates we have eliminated over 190 tons of potential plastic and packaging waste by utilizing reusable containers in our facilities.
 These containers safely hold used medical "sharps'' - needles, scalpels and other devices prior to disposal.
-This translates into an estimated cost savings of over $220,000.
+This translates into an estimated cost savings of over $30,000.

 Most importantly, the reusable sharps container program has reduced the amount of handling of the containers for our staff - which reduces the chance for injury.

-Batteries, bulbs, used oil, cardboard and some chemicals are also recycled through our waste vendors.
-Banner Health estimates over 1,000 tons of cardboard was recycled, providing a savings of more than $55,000.
+Batteries, bulbs, used oil, cardboard and other items are recycled through our waste vendors.
+Banner Health estimates over 143 tons of cardboard and over 19 tons of batteries were recycled in 2013.